vitorms99/MorphologyExtractor/README.md

 ## 🚀 Installation

-You can install MEx from PyPI:
+You can install GalMEx from PyPI:

 ```bash
 pip install galmex